kjolley/BIGSdb_documentation/curate_submissions.rst

 Rejecting profiles
 ==================
 Sometimes you may need to reject all, or some of, the profiles in the submission.
 This may be because isolate data had not been made available, against the policy of the database.
 You can do this by changing the value in the status dropdown box next to each profile.
+You can also click the 'Mark all rejected' button underneath the table to reject all the profiles.
 Click 'Update' to make the change.

 .. image:: /images/curate_submissions/curate_submissions27.png

 Requesting additonal information
 ================================
 You can send a message to the submitter by entering it in the Messages box and clicking 'Send now'.
 This will append a message to the submission and send an update to the submitter so that they can respond.

+If you are rejecting profiles you should also 'Append' a message to explain why (don't 'Send now' as they will get the message when you close the submission).

 Closing the submission
 ======================